-On weekdays trains run every 15 minutes.
-On nights and weekends trains run every 20 minutes.
-In many cases, service extends past midnight.
+On weekdays trains run every 30 minutes.
+On Saturday, trains run every 20 minutes.
+On Sunday, trains run every 24 minutes.
 Check the schedule for details.

 Fares and Tickets

 BART’s Excursion Fare is $6.20 (for a Clipper Card) or $6.70 (regular adult paper ticket).
 It allows anyone to tour the BART system for up to three hours if you enter and exit at the same station.
 If you want to exit shortly after you enter, you must see an Station Agent to avoid the excursion fare.

 BART is committed to complying with the requirements of Title VI in all of its federally funded programs and activities.
 Any person who believes they have been aggrieved by an unlawful discriminatory practice under Title VI may file a complaint.